All coverageHomeowners insurance

-Millennials stand to inherit $30 trillion from their predecessors, a phenomenon that has been dubbed “the great wealth transfer.”
-Protecting your assets through insurance will assist with the wealth transfer to the next generation.
+The net worth of Americans age 70 and older has reached nearly $35 trillion.1 Protecting your assets through insurance will assist with the wealth transfer to the next generation.

 Consider the following

-One in 10 financially successful individuals doesn’t have excess liability insurance.
 Insurance is fundamental to a sound financial plan; it’s about preparing for the future.
-Many successful families or individuals are not adequately protected.
-Insurance is often purchased before or during the initial wealth accumulation and is not revisited afterwards.
+Many successful families or individuals are not adequately protected because insurance is often purchased before or during the initial wealth accumulation and is not revisited afterward.

-Your home is one of the largest investments you will likely ever make.
-About two of every three homes in America are underinsured.³ Covering jewelry, art and other collectibles under the personal property portion of your homeowners policy could leave you heavily underinsured, as many policies have sub-limits or utilize depreciation and will not provide full replacement value.
+Your home is probably one of the largest investments you will ever make.
+About 2 of every 3 homes in America are underinsured.2 Covering jewelry, art and other collectibles under the personal property portion of your homeowners policy could leave you heavily underinsured, as many policies have sublimits or utilize depreciation and will not provide full replacement value.
 Home and auto policies offer liability coverage, but it’s often not enough.
 A lawsuit can destroy your wealth in an instant.

-Insurance can be complicated, especially when it comes to high-net-worth individuals and families.
+Insurance can be complicated, especially when it comes to financially successful individuals and families.
 Some questions to ask yourself:

 - Do you have adequate insurance for your collections?